kenanwastaken/ptrbase/README.md

-# PtrHack
+# ptrbase

+> *ptrbase meant to be a SDK (base) for Minecraft, its not a hacked client.*

-**PtrHack** is a custom Minecraft client designed for Lunar Client 1.8.9.
-It comes with a lightweight SDK and a modular system, tailored for enhancing the in-game experience.
+**ptrbase** is a custom lightweight SDK designed for Lunar Client 1.8.9.
+It comes with a modular system, tailored for enhancing the in-game experience.

 ---